bjaan/roland-juno-g-display-replacement/README.md

  8. Remove the knobs from the front (the silver volume sliders and round pots and one encoder knob)
  9. Remove the remaining boards
  10. You see in the middle one board with one small approx. 5 by 2.5 cm board.
 It is indicated with _JUNO G LCD BOARD ASSY JPN 733402078_
- 11. You see that it held by 4 clips you can press in with your fingers, when you press them in you can free it
+ 11. You see that it held by 4 clips.
+You can press these in with your fingernails, when you press them in you can free the board
  12. Now remove the original display
  13. All boards should be removed now